prabodh1194/pyflyby/doc/README.md

 Pyflyby uses "import libraries" that tell how to import a given symbol.

-An import library file is simply a python source file containing 'import' (or 'from ... import ...') lines.
+An import library file is simply a python source file containing `import` (or `from ... import ...`) lines.
 These can be generated automatically with collect-imports and collect-exports.

 Known imports